TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 ### Introduction

-Now before we actually go any further, let's do a quick check of how well you understand the topic.
-Following I will describe the quick assignment, for those who want to try it themselves.
-I encourage everyone to at least try it yourself, if you've done the reading from the last lectures, you should be able to do it.
-And if not, you can always come back to this section, because we will discuss the assignment in detail together.
-Don't be disscouraged if you can't solve it, it includes some tricky parts that we haven't actually discussed so far.
+Before we go any further, we'll dive into an assignment that will test our knowledge thus far.
+You **should** attempt to do the assignment on your own, first.
+You can then proceed further along in this lesson to see the walkthrough of how we approached it.
+Don't be discouraged if you find yourself stuck.
+The previous material should equip you to solve or search for the right things.
+However, once you've given it an honest effort (you'd only be cheating yourself if you didn't!), continue with the lesson to achieve enlightenment on how things can be done.

-Before you start, make sure you understood the concept of `state` and `props` from the previous lessons.
+If you feel uneasy about what we've learned so far, go back and review the concepts of `state` and `props` from the previous lessons.

 ### Learning Outcomes